Doodleverse/segmentation_gym/README.md

 ### Sentinel2 satellite coastal imagery (R, G, B)
 This dataset is used here to demonstrate `multiclass segmentation` (i.e. more than 1 class of interest, and 1 null class).
 The classes are `blue water` (unbroken water), `white water` (active wave breaking), `wet sand` (swash, lower intertidal), and `dry land`

 Labels were created by Daniel Buscombe.
-Prototype version, research in progress.
+Prototype version (72 labeled images from Santa Cruz, CA), research in progress.
 Full version forthcoming

 ## <a name="resunet"></a>Use a Pre-Trained Residual UNet for Image Segmentation